-The congregation, under the rectorship of Father Wilkinson, grew slowly but steadily.
-Moral and financial support was received from other Anglican priests in Canada.
-Most notable among these was Father Roland Palmer, Founder and for many years Father Superior of the Society of St. John the Evangelist at Bracebridge, Ontario.
+The newly formed Parish grew slowly but steadily, meeting first in the home of Mary Wilkinson.
 Due to the growing congregation, arrangements were made to rent space from Grace Lutheran Church in Victoria; and the first public Mass of the new Parish of St. Athanasius was celebrated in that church on Advent Sunday, November 27, 1977.
-Thereafter, and for the next ten years, the Holy Eucharist was celebrated every Sunday, before an ever-growing congregation.
+Thereafter, the Holy Eucharist was celebrated every Sunday, before an ever-growing congregation.

 As 1986 progressed it became increasingly evident that the Parish could not continue indefinitely in rented premises, and steps were taken to secure a church building.
-In September 1987, a Mennonite Meeting Hall [formerly the Lakehill (Anglican) Mission] on Falmouth Road came on the market, and was subsequently purchased by the Parish, with possession assumed on October 31, 1987.
+In September 1987, a Mennonite Meeting Hall on Falmouth Road (formerly an Anglican mission church built in the 1930s) came on the market, and was subsequently purchased by the Parish, with possession assumed on October 31, 1987.
 The first Mass was celebrated on All Saints Day, 1987.
-The Parish was renamed Saint John the Evangelist, in memory of Father Roland Palmer, SSJE.
-On May 7, 1988, the new Parish Church was consecrated by Bishop Alfred Woolcock, together with Bishops Mercer and Crawley.
-Bishop Mercer affectionately called the new church ‘our little white God-box’.
+The Parish was renamed Saint John the Evangelist, in memory of Father Roland Ford Palmer, SSJE (who had left the Anglican Church of Canada, moved to Victoria, and joined the Parish in the early ‘80s).
+In January 2005, the Parish was elevated to the status of Cathedral Church for the ACCC.